- Location: 6/29 Rani Bhawani Gali, Tripura Bhairwi Rd, Lahori Tola, Varanasi, Uttar Pradesh 221001

-- Festivals: Navratri, Kajali Tij For Other Festival Detail Click here
+- Festivals: Navratri, Kajali Tij For Other Festival Details Click here

 - Main Deity: Maa Vishalakshi For Other Deity Detail Click here